inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 represents the actual execution of the simulation, the core computation time of this simulation was approximately 1 hour and 35 minutes (5686 seconds).

-## Scaling Up the Simulation
+## Upgrading to Powerful Machines
 One of the key advantages of using Inductiva is the ease with which you can scale your simulations to larger, more powerful machines with minimal changes to your code.
 Scaling up simply involves updating the `machine_type` parameter when allocating the cloud machine.

 In this case, switching from a cloud machine equivalent to your laptop (**c2d-highcpu-16**) to a more powerful machine (**c2d-highcpu-112**) reduces computation time from **1 hour and 35 minutes** to just **37 minutes**, at a cost of US$0.38.
+This results in a **2.57x faster** simulation!

 For more computationally intensive tasks, the benefits of scaling can be even more significant. 🚀

 <br>